 For the last 20 years the week of the 14th to 21st February has been National Nestbox Week, encouraging all of us to hang nestboxes for our garden birds.

-British Trust for Ornithology offer a free information pack and links to nestbox making and maintenance.
+British Trust for Ornithology offer a free information pack and links to garden nestbox making and maintenance.
 To request a pack complete their online form.

 20 Years of Nestboxes

-Last year we put up two nestboxes and were quite quickly rewarded with a pair of Blue Tits moving in and later their little family learning to fly in our garden.
+In 2016 we put up two nestboxes and were quite quickly rewarded with a pair of Blue Tits moving in and later their little family learning to fly in our garden.
 Already this year both boxes are being investigated by Tits so we may get two lots of fledglings this year!

 Once you’ve hung a nestbox, register with BTO and take part in Nestbox Challenge by monitoring and recording your sightings.

 When hanging a nestbox consider the following :-

 - Keep it away from cats and squirrels

 - Site the box at least 2 metres from the ground

 - Place the front of the box facing towards the south, giving protection from cold northerly winds